abik11/tips-tricks/CSharp.md

 ```

 ## WCF
+Windows Communication Foundation is a framework for developing services.
+It allows you to build services over different procotols and host them in many ways.
+It is very powerful, flexible and complex.
+It enforces you a bit to structure your project, you need to separate contracts (method and data contracts - DTO), logic (used by service), service, service hosting and client with a reference to the service.

 ### WCF Test Client
 If you develop WCF services, there is a simple but nice tool distributed toegether with Visual Studio 2017 to test WCF services.
 You can find it in the following path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE`.